nhsbsa/immigration-hs/docs/documentation/setting-up-git.md

 ## 3. Check the Git status

-It’s a good idea to run `git status` frequently.
-This tells you the current status - for example, if you made changes to files that haven’t been committed.
+It's a good idea to run `git status` frequently.
+This tells you the current status - for example, if you made changes to files that haven't been committed.

 In your prototype folder:
 ```